 A year ago, AV-Test gave Avira perfect scores, and this year it still did commendably well.
 In its recent tests in November and December, it handed a 6.0 for protection and 5.5 out of 6 for performance and usability.

 SE Labs didn’t test Avira in its recent roundup, but AV Comparatives gave Avira full marks for blocking 100 percent of threats.

 Ultimately, Avira does an excellent job – even when compared to paid-for Internet Security programs.

 Bitdefender’s paid-for Total Security package is excellent, and it’s no surprise to see its free offering score well: it uses the same virus detection engine.

 In fact, AV Comparatives awarded it the unbeatable score of 100 percent, successfully blocking all malware during its tests in September.
 There were no false-positives, either, which is when safe files or programs are reported as being unsafe.

-SE Labs’ tests found it wasn’t infallible though, with it being compromised by a number of threats and awarding it a protection rating of 73 percent.
+SE Labs’ tests (from July-September 2016) found it wasn’t infallible at that time, with it being compromised by a number of threats and awarding it a protection rating of 73 percent.

 Best free antivirus: Microsoft